Family Game Night: A Simple Way to Prevent Substance Use in Kids

 At Child Guidance Resource Centers, we believe prevention starts with connection.
 Want more ideas to strengthen your family’s protective factors?
 Visit our program page https://www.cgrc.org/atod or contact us to join a parent workshop today.

-ATOD Prevention is coordinated by Child Guidance Resource Centers and funded by the Delaware County Department of Human Services, Office of Drug and Alcohol.
+ATOD Prevention is coordinated by Child Guidance Resource Centers and funded by the Delaware County Department of Human Services, Office of Drug and Alcohol and the Montgomery County Department of Health and Human Services, Office of Drug and Alcohol.